3 Glaring Signs Your IT Provider Is a Deadbeat (and How to Break Up With Them)

 If you’re experiencing constant fee changes, it could be time to break up with your IT provider.

-3. You’re On A Fixed-Fee IT Plan, And You Frequently Experience Downtime
+3. You’re On a Fixed-Fee IT Plan, and You Frequently Experience Downtime

 This is unacceptable.